-Discovery Zones throughout the park are designed for ages 4 to 8.
+Discovery zones throughout the park are designed for ages 4 to 8.
 Each zone lets kids experience life from the perspective of an animal and has them looking for fossils, animal clues and other objects as they earn special stamps in their field guide.

-School-aged children are ripe for "It's Tough to Be a Bug!," one of the park's top attractions.
+School-aged children are ripe for It's Tough to Be a Bug!, one of the park's top attractions.
 Loosely based on the Disney-Pixar animated movie A Bug's Life, it can get a bit creepy for teeny ones.
 Its theater is inside the 14-story Tree of Life, Animal Kingdom's impressive centerpiece.

-Older kids will also love the loud, dark and frightening "DINOSAUR" (height requirement is 40 inches tall) which involves an introduction by Bill Nye the Science Guy adding education to the pure adrenaline rush.
+Older kids will also love the loud, dark and frightening DINOSAUR (height requirement is 40 inches tall) which involves an introduction by Bill Nye the Science Guy adding education to the pure adrenaline rush.

-"Kali River Rapids" (38-inch height requirement) is another thrill ride, wet and with environmental twists.
-Kids this age will most value some of the more extravagant shows such as "Finding Nemo" and "Festival of the Lion King," as well as "Flights of Wonder," a live bird presentation.
+Kali River Rapids (38-inch height requirement) is another thrill ride, wet and with environmental twists.
+Kids this age will most value some of the more extravagant shows such as The Seas with Nemo & Friends and Festival of the Lion King.

-Terrific for 'Tweens, Teens and Upwards
+Terrific for 'Tweens, Teens and Upward

-Older kids and adults will love the thrill rides "Kilimanjaro Safaris" and "It's Tough to Be a Bug!" every bit as much as their younger counterparts.
-This age group is more likely to appreciate the true environmental and biological aspects of the park, such as "Pangani Forest Exploration Trail" and gorilla sanctuary, "Maharajah Jungle Trek" and "Conservation Station."
-The Maharajah offers some unusual animal sightings - tigers, giant fruit bats, tapirs and komodo dragons.
+Older kids and adults will love the thrill rides Kilimanjaro Safaris and It's Tough to Be a Bug! every bit as much as their younger counterparts.
+This age group is more likely to appreciate the true environmental and biological aspects of the park, such as Gorilla Falls Exploration Trial and Conservation Station.